 Tips for a Successful Trip to Everest Base Camp

 Is it an easy walk to Everest Base Camp?
 It is not a picture of a cake!
 There are several difficulties, but it is not impossible.
 You can have a successful trek by following some helpful tips.
-Safety measures are the main factor, but you should follow other things too while Trekking to Everest Base Camp.
+Safety measures are the main factor, but you should also follow other things while trekking to Everest Base Camp.
 There are certain things to follow and respect during Trekking to the Base Camp.

 Packing well, not Trekking alone during the offseason, Not disturbing wildlife, not swimming in rivers and glacial ponds, and not using a drone camera on the trek Respect culture, beware of altitude, and some other things you should follow to succeed in the Everest Base Camp Trekking trip Check out the best tips for a successful Trekking trip to Everest Base Camp.